 I made these adorable free printable groceries for M to have for pretend play.
 I’ve included full instructions for assembling them as well.
+This post contains affiliate links.

 Pretend play is important for children, and usually providing some simple tools to get things going helps.
 These grocery store printables are a perfect prop either for pretend shopping, or even for “stocking” a play kitchen…